 Bonus: Outlet shops are scattered throughout the streets around the market with more of the same, which is why this area is very popular with local shoppers.
 This means the food and drink scene is also booming in the area.
-We recommend checking out Sundown Social Club for a drink with a view over the tin-roof market.

 What to Eat: Fresh local produce is fresh and bountiful on street 440 (the north border of the market).
 When the market closes around 4pm, the car and motorbike parks empty and fill with some great food stalls.
 We recommend the seafood joints on street 450 (the south border) or grab a fruit shake and meat skewers on street 163 (the west border).

 Address: Corner of Street 163 and Street 440 – Google Map

 Show Your Tuktuk Driver: ផ្សារទួលទំពូង

 As the largest market in Phnom Penh, this place is kinda like Walmart…kinda.
 Ask a local where you can find any random item, and they will inevitably tell you to go here.
 Surprisingly you won’t find many tourists here so it is not a good place to find your souvenirs and English is not common.
 But if you’re looking for clothes, household goods, fabric or electronics, or just have some time on your hands to get lost, this is the place for you.